-The Comprehensive Plan shall be reviewed, at a minimum, once every five years to determine if changes are warranted.
-If issues are specific to one Planning Area, it may be desirable to initiate a planning process that would create an addendum to this document outlining changed or additional recommendations for a specific area.
+Comprehensive Plan Th e Comprehensive Plan shall be reviewed, at a minimum, once every five years to determine if anges are warranted.
+If issues are specific to one Planning Area, it may be desirable to initiate planning process that would create an addendum to this document outlining changed or ad ditional recommendations for a specific area.